 Commercial Metal Panels

 Sheet metal panels can be a confusing category, as the term is used to refer to two very different types of panels.
-There are architectural panels, which are primarily decorative in nature, which are often used for commercial building projects, but the majority of fabricated metal panels are smaller and simpler than these.
+There are architectural panels, which are primarily decorative in nature, and often used for commercial building projects, but the majority of fabricated metal panels are smaller and simpler than these.
 For instance, metal panels are often used to house electrical components when joined with other parts, such as covers and hinges.
 An excellent example of this is the common fuse box found in almost every electrified home and business.

 Fabricated Metal Enclosures

 Sheet metal enclosures are a huge category, and are the end-product of a nearly endless combination of parts, weldments and/or assemblies.
 They are most commonly fabricated from aluminum or stainless steel, and generally refer to commercial or industrial items.
 Examples of stainless steel and aluminum fabricated enclosures include cabinets, containers, cages, and even some types of carts, like those used to transport medical supplies between operating rooms.
 The main commonality is that all enclosures are designed to hold, store, or protect other, smaller items, from computer servers to commercial construction waste.

 The term “metal box” is often used as a generic way to describe any sheet metal enclosure with 5 or 6 sides (the 6th being the addition of a cover, lid or door).
-They are manufactured from a variety of metals, like stainless steel and aluminum, and available in any number of sizes.
+They are manufactured from a variety of metals, like stainless steel and aluminum, and are available in any number of sizes.
 Box enclosures can be very simple, or much more complex when other parts are added.
 Examples of metal boxes include toolboxes, pull boxes, hinged boxes, and latch boxes.

 Commercial Metal Cabinets